 This is one of my earliest successful speeches.
 I competed in several High School competitions, often earning a fifth-place certificate.
 My father helped me with the cadence and rhythm, but the writing and research are all mine.
-Later, after the Loma Prieta quake (which I got to experience first hand), I updated it and used […]
+Later, after the Loma Prieta quake (which I got to experience first hand), […]

 Category Archives: Speeches

 Back in 1994, I was toying with the idea of giving a speech in Toastmasters on my various adventures in babysitting.
 What follows is a draft of that speech.
 I just unearthed it as I was tooling around my hard drive looking for something else.
 It still needs polishing, but it has some funny moments.

 This weekend I saw Son of Godzilla.
 It was actually quite entertaining.
 I think what I found the most special about this particular Godzilla movie were the scenes of Godzilla teaching his child.
 Scenes of parenthood always seem to move me.